thekovic/doom-libdragon/README.md

-# LibdragonDOOM
+# DOOM-libdragon

-LibdragonDOOM is a source port of classic PC DOOM 1/2 to the Nintendo 64 using the libdragon SDK.
+DOOM-libdragon is a source port of classic PC DOOM 1/2 to the Nintendo 64 using the libdragon SDK.

 ## Current features: